mixpanel/docs/Platform/Reports/Retention.md

 ## How is Retention calculated?

-- As of 5/25/2021, we've improved segmented retention calculations so that they are now intervalized averages.
-As such, segmented retention queries are now consistently calculated with the same method Mixpanel uses for unsegmented retention queries.

 When you create an unsegmented retention query (i.e. a retention query that is not segmented by a property or cohort), Mixpanel will automatically intervalize the retention calculation.

 In other words, we will calculate the retention of each and every cohort based upon the selected birth interval unit (day/week/month cadence that the user performed the A action) and then summarize it into one line by taking the average of all complete buckets.
 You can see the retention of each individual interval by expanding the Average Retention column: